NMoroney/Awesome-Gain-Maps/images/cats/readme.md

 The gain-mapped versions below were generated with a streamlit demo app.

-Please reference the attribution column for photographers and image license.
+Please see the attribution column for photographers and licenses.

 ---